George H. Weems: Interwar period

 Weems rejoined 9th Infantry Regiment in December 1918 and took part in the Allied occupation of the Rhineland until the end of July 1919.
 He returned to the United States, was reverted to the peacetime rank of Captain and assumed duty as Commander of the 4th Machine Gun Battalion at Camp Travis in Texas.
 He was ordered to the Army Infantry School at Fort Benning in August 1920 and served as an instructor in Machine Guns until May 1922, when he entered the Company Officers Class Course at the Infantry School.

 He graduated one year later and assumed duty as Professor of Military Science & Tactics at Davidson College in North Carolina.
 In June 1927 Weems reported to the Command and General Staff School at Fort Leavenworth as a student officer and following the graduation in June 1928, he returned to the Military Academy at West Point as an Assistant Instructor in the Department of Tactics.

 Weems served there until June 1929, when he was transferred to the Air Corps Tactical School at Langley Field, Virginia, for duty as an instructor in Infantry Tactics.
 When the school moved to Maxwell Field at Montgomery, Alabama, in 1931, Weems went with the school and continued as an instructor there until June 1933.
 During his time at the Air Corps Tactical School, he was promoted to major on December 1, 1932, and organized the G.H.
 Weems Educational Fund to aid deserving students who are unable to finance their college education.

 He subsequently entered the Army War College in Washington, D.C., and following the graduation in July 1934, he entered the two-month course at Chemical Warfare School at Edgewood Arsenal, Maryland.
 Weems then served as the Executive Officer of the 22nd Infantry Regiment at Fort McClellan, Alabama, and also Executive Officer of Fort McClellan until September 1935, when he was transferred to Fort Sam Houston, Texas, for duty as Assistant Chief of Staff for Operations (G-3) of 2nd Infantry Division.

 In May 1939, Weems was ordered to the Caribbean and assumed duty as Chief of U.S. Military Mission to Haiti with the headquarters in Port-au-Prince.
 On July 1, 1940, he was promoted to the rank of lieutenant colonel and to colonel on January 15, 1941.
 He departed Haiti in November that year and received National Order of Honour and Merit in recognition of his merits during organization of Haitian Military Academy.
-Weems also cooperated with Bolivia and Brazil and was also decorated by that countries.
+Weems also cooperated with Bolivia and Brazil and was also decorated by those countries.